gingerbeardman/gingerbeardman.github.io/_posts/2021-04-25-mixing-external-tools-across-deneba-software.md

   ▲ UltraPaint tool
   ● Canvas 3.0 tool
-  ○ that installs but doesn't present any interface
+  (○ that installs but doesn't show any interface)
   ■ artWORKS tool

 ### Footnote